What Is a Gambling Addiction?

 This kind of financial stress puts a huge burden on both the family and the individual.
 Many family relationships break down as a result of problem gambling, and children are often the innocent victims of the emotional distress created within the home.
 Those suffering from a gambling addiction additionally endure physical health issues such as ulcers, stomach problems, headaches, and insomnia due to stress.
 People with problematic gambling issues are also more likely to abuse drugs and alcohol, which can lead to further devastating effects.

 Get started on the road to recovery.

 Treatment for Gambling Addiction

 Similar to other behavioral addictions, therapists have found that compulsive gamblers respond positively to pharmacological and psychosocial treatment.
-Opioid antagonists, such as naltrexone, are commonly used to help reduce cravings for the activity and increase impulse control.
-Cognitive behavioral therapy has shown to be particularly effective in addressing gambling addictions, as it teaches resisting and changing habits, as well as identifying the underlying cause of addiction.
+Cognitive behavioral therapy has shown to be particularly effective in addressing gambling addictions, as it teaches relapse prevention skills and how to change habits, as well as identifying the underlying cause of addiction.
 Additionally, support groups and 12-step programs, like Gamblers Anonymous, are helpful as they offer judgment-free support for fellow recovering gambling addicts.

 Getting Help Today